boardfish/dissertation/contents/4-implementation.md

 <!--
 In addition to illustrating "coding traps", this should highlight particular novel aspects to algorithms.
-Testing should be according to the scheme presented in the Analysis chapter and should follow some suitable model - e.g. category partition, state machine-based.
+Testing should be according to the scheme presented in the Analysis chapter and should follow some suitable model---e.g. category partition, state machine-based.
 Both functional testing and user-acceptance testing are appropriate.
 For experimental/investigative projects, techniques developed should be evaluated against a standard result set for calibration, as